 Sending Number Options

-Do not delete your first free long number, as any other long number will cost money.
+Do not delete your first free toll-free number, as this will not generate another free toll-free number.

-To change your sending number, navigate to Account > Settings > SMS Setup.
+To change your sending number, navigate to Account > Settings > SMS.
 Under Sending Numbers, click Additional Numbers.
 You can select either Request Additional Numbers or Port an Existing Number from the resulting dropdown menu.

 If you select Request Additional Numbers, you will be provided with the following options:

 - Long number (1-XXX-XXX-XXXX)